harness/developer-hub/docs/continuous-delivery/onboard-cd/cd-concepts/services-and-environments-overview.md

 ### GitOps Clusters

-When you use Harness GitOps you can add GitOps Clusters to an Environment.
+When you use Harness GitOps you can add GitOps clusters to an environment.

 To learn more about Harness GitOps, go to [Harness GitOps Basics](../../cd-gitops/harness-git-ops-basics.md).

-Next, when you create a Pipeline, you can select the Environment and the GitOps Cluster(s) to use.
+Next, when you create a pipeline, you can select the environment and the GitOps cluster(s) to use.

 ![](./static/services-and-environments-overview-20.png)

-GitOps Clusters are used in a PR Pipeline.
-A PR Pipeline creates and merges a Git PR on the config.json for a destination cluster as part of an ApplicationSet.
-The PR Pipeline runs, merges a change to the config.json, and a GitOps Sync on the ApplicationSet is initiated.
+GitOps clusters are used in a PR pipeline.
+A PR pipeline creates and merges a Git PR on the `config.json` for a destination cluster as part of an ApplicationSet.
+The PR Pipeline runs, merges a change to the config.json, and a GitOps sync on the ApplicationSet is initiated.

-GitOps Clusters are not used in standard CD Pipelines.
-Only when using GitOps.
+GitOps Clusters are not used in standard CD pipelines.
+They're used when using GitOps only.

-### Runtime Inputs and Expressions in Services and Environments
+### Runtime inputs and expressions in services and environments

-If you use Runtime Inputs in your Services and Environments, users will need to provide values for these when they run Pipeline using these Services and Environments.
+If you use runtime inputs in your services and environments, users will need to provide values for these when they run pipeline using these services and environments.

-If you use Expressions in your Services and Environments, Harness must be able to resolve these expressions when users run Pipeline using these Services and Environments.
+If you use expressions in your services and environments, Harness must be able to resolve these expressions when users run pipeline using these services and environments.

 Select **Runtime input** for the service and environment.